horse-framework/horse-messaging/README.md

 ## Why Twino?

+In a single application with single library, you can have TCP Server, HTTP Server, WebSocket Server, Messaging Queue Server and with many extra features such as IOC, Authentication, Clients, Connectors etc.

 - High performance (in many cases, as fast as kestrel)
 - Twino has high scalable advanced websocket server with amazing client management.
 - Multiple protocols can be used on same project, same port, same host.